ivanmota/IgugaChecksumUtility/docs/en-US/Send-IgugaMailMessage.md

 ## PARAMETERS

 ### -MailerSetting
-Sets the SMTP server host name to connect to.
+Sets the SMTP server host name to connect to

 ```yaml
 Type: IgugaMailerSetting